-Main Fabric (linen):
+Main fabric (linen):

-- Cut one 40" by 20"
+- Cut one 40 inches by 20 inches

-- Cut two 20" by 9.5"
+- Cut two 20 inches by 9 1/2 inches

-- Cut one 40" by 20" (alternately, you can iron this to the linen before you cut the 40" by 20" piece)
+- Cut one 40 inches by 20 inches (alternately, you can iron this to the linen before you cut the 40 inch-by-20 inch piece)

-Pocket Fabrics (colorful cotton):
+Pocket fabrics (colorful cotton):

-- Cut two 20" by 2.75" from each of four fabrics
+- Cut two 20 inches by 2.75 inches from each of the four fabrics

-Lining Fabric (quilting cotton or linen):
+Lining fabric (quilting cotton or linen):

-- Cut one 39" by 20"
+- Cut one 39 inches by 20 inches

 Sew four of the strips of fabric to make a striped panel.
-Use 1/4" seam allowances.
+Use 1/4-inch seam allowances.
 Repeat with the other four strips.
 Press the seam allowances toward the darker fabric.